jxw950605/Locally-GAN-generated-face-detection-based-on-an-improved-Xception/README.md

 # The construction of the LGGF dataset
 The binary ground truth masks with different sizes are created by Matlab.
 Six different sizes are considered with the ratio of the whole image from 0.5% and 5.5% every 1.0% (25×25,32×32,40×40,48×48,56×56,64×64).
 The iriregular mask for the LGGF dataset is under the path of the dataset folder. the regular mask can be obtained by the function 'get_regular_mask.py'.
 In the samples, samples_mask,and samples_results floders, we provide some samples.
+The architecture of the construction is show in 'construction_of_dataset.png'